 - Especially in the tech industry, many companies have dynamic needs.
-In order to enhance their offerings or inject new talent into their initiatives, a company may decide to hire remotely and stay nimble.
+In order to enhance its offerings or inject new talent into its initiatives, a company may decide to hire remotely and stay nimble.
 Sometimes this is called staff augmentation, which is when companies hand-pick remote employees to fill skills gaps and support their core onsite team.

 - A top employee moves to another state or country due to personal reasons.
 A distributed company might decide to retain him/her as a remote employee, while other team members stay onsite.
 This way, they won’t have to say goodbye to an employee with a proven track record.

 - The company employs both onsite and remote workers.